-- Facilitating the making of any directions in respect of procedural matters - Facilitating the making of any directions for the conduct of the inquiry, including the fixing of hearing dates. - 185.
+- 164. On receipt of the completed Inquiry Management Questionnaire, the Inquiry Members will consider the responses and determine whether an Inquiry Management Meeting is required. - 165.
+The purpose of an Inquiry Management Meeting is to assist in the timely and efficient running of an inquiry by: - Seeking to ensure that the issues to be determined by the inquiry are narrowed to the greatest extent possible - Facilitating the making of any directions in respect of procedural matters - Facilitating the making of any directions for the conduct of the inquiry, including the fixing of hearing dates. - 166.
 The Inquiry Members may determine that any procedural matters may be dealt with on the basis of written submissions and correspondence only, and that it is not necessary to hold an Inquiry Management Meeting.